PROJECTS MANAGER

 This will open the project's member list, in which the user accounts that belong to the same project will be displayed, allowing to modify permissions in the future.
 It will be empty the first time we access a recently created project, but as soon as a Member is added, it will appear in the list:

-When a resource type is selected on the list (for example: buckets), the interface will show additional options to provide permissions to all profiles Any Bucket
+When a resource type is selected on the list (for example: buckets), the interface will show additional options to provide permissions to all profiles `Any Bucket` or to an individual profile from the existing buckets list `Specific Bucket` :&#x20;

 Each project can have its own dashboard in order to display data from multiple resources on the same screen.
 This dashboard will replace the default "Statistics" section in the main navigation menu of the Thinger.io platform, adopting the name of the corresponding project.
 It serves as the primary interface for visualizing and interacting with project-specific data.